sauravkp/WebRTC-nodejs-video-call-demo/README.md

 Recent versions of Chrome require secure websockets for WebRTC.
 Thus, this example utilizes HTTPS.
 Included is a self-signed certificate that must be accepted in the browser for the example to work.

+## Update
+A new production ready version of this application with a detailed documentation is now available in [this repo](https://github.com/sauravkp/cignal).
+Please take a look and feel free to use it if you find it useful.